panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ## 3. Jotai derived atoms

-If you find yourself calculating data from an atom's value, then you may find useful the *derived atoms* feature of `jotai`.
+If you find yourself calculating data from an atom's value, then you may find useful the *derived atoms* feature of `Jotai`.

-You can create a derived atom when supplying a callback function to `atom(get => get(myAtom))`: in which case `jotai` invokes the callback with a getter function `get` from where you can extract the value of the base atom `get(myAtom)`.
+You can create a derived atom when supplying a callback function to `atom(get => get(myAtom))`: in which case `Jotai` invokes the callback with a getter function `get` from where you can extract the value of the base atom `get(myAtom)`.

 ```javascript{4}
 import { atom } from 'jotai';